BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/scenarios/matched_play_guide.md

 **SPECIAL RULES**

+* **Supply Markers**

-**Supply Markers:** The Objective Markers represent a series of supplies that both sides are trying to destroy.
+The Objective Markers represent a series of supplies that both sides are trying to destroy.
 To destroy an enemy Supply Marker, a model must be standing and in base contact with the marker during the End Phase of a turn having not cast any Magical Powers, used a Missile Weapon, been Engaged in Combat, Supported a Combat, been rendered unable to Move any further that turn due to a special rule or result of a test (such as a Thrown Rider Test) or been under the effects of an enemy Magical Power that turn.
 Once a Supply Marker has been destroyed, remove it from play.

 ![](../media/scenarios/matched_play_guide/destroy_the_supplies.jpg){ width=1000 height=681 }

 ---

 ## SCENARIO 5 - RECONNOITRE

-*Scouts have been sent out by both forces in order to gather vital information from behind enemy lines.
-Each force is attempting to sneak past the enemy whilst simultaneously preventing their foes from doing the same.*

 **SCENARIO OUTLINE**